Several months ago, I got an offer for an entry-level digital marketing position.

 Here’s how to make a tailored pitch:

-- Email the video (or use the tailored pitch tool) to the hiring manager at the company you made it for (here’s how to find the right person).
+- Email the video to the hiring manager at the company you made it for (here’s how to find the right person).

 6. Repeat until hired.